Donaldson-Thomas Transformation of Grassmannian: Combinatorics of Bipartite Graphs on a Disk

-Now suppose we have some oriented cycle under the special perfect orientation.
-Then it must bound a region with more than one face.
-In particular, at some vertex of this oriented cycle there must be some edge going into the bounded region inside.
-Fix such an edge, which may orient inward or outward under the special perfect orientation; the proof of either case is analogous, so without loss of generality let's assume that it is oriented inward.
-Since each vertex, regardless of the color, has at least one out-going edge, we can follow this inward pointing edge and continue into some path inside the oriented cycle.
+Now suppose we have some oriented cycle that bounds a region with more than one face.
+Then some vertex of this oriented cycle must have edges going into the bounded region.
+Fix such an edge, which may be either inward- or outward-pointing under the standard perfect orientation; the proof of the two cases are symmetric, so without loss of generality we may assume that it is oriented inward.
+But then since each vertex, regardless of the color, has at least one out-going edge, we can continue traveling in this inward pointing direction and continue into some path inside the bounded region.

-But since there are only finitely many edges inside the oriented cycle, we must end with one of the following two cases: either the path closes up and give us a smaller oriented cycle bounding fewer faces (left), or it exists the interior and connects back to the oriented cycle (right).
-Either way we will end up with an oriented cycle bounding fewer faces, and the proof is complete by induction on the number of faces that it bounds. \end{proof}
+But since there are only finitely many edges inside this bounded region, we must end with one of the two cases above: either the path closes up and gives us a smaller oriented cycle with fewer faces inside (left), or it exits the bounded region by joining some other point on the oriented cycle (right).
+Either case gives us an oriented cycle with fewer faces inside, and the proof is then complete by induction on the number of faces the oriented cycle bounds. \end{proof}

-\begin{prop} If $\Gamma$ is a minimal bipartite graph, then the source set of the special perfect orientation is always $[1,m]$ (recall that we have the notation convention $[1,m]:=\{1,\dots, m\}$). \end{prop} \begin{proof} Let's start by showing that the statement holds for the minimal bipartite graph $\Gamma_0$.
-By carefully comparing the zig-zag strands, we find that the special perfect orientation on $\Gamma_0$ takes the following form.

-In fact the faces of $\Gamma_0$ are in fact in bijection with the cells in an $m\times (n-m)$ array of cells, and the special perfect orientation on $\Gamma_0$ can be easily remembered by the following orientations on the edges of $m\times (n-m)$ array of cells.

-On the other hand, it can be verify that a $2\leftrightarrow 2$ move never changes the sources and sinks (not even locally) and hence the source sets of the special perfect orientations on all minimal bipartite graphs are the same.
-Then the proof is finished because we see above that $[1,m]$ is the source set of the special perfect orientation on $\Gamma_0$. \end{proof}

-Now we turn to the second topic of this subsection, which is the Postnikov's boundary measurement map.
-Consider a minimal bipartite graph $\Gamma$ with its special perfect orientation.
-A \textit{path} $\gamma$ from a source $i$ to a sink $j$ in the special perfect orientation is a finite collection of consecutive edges in $\Gamma$ with compatible orientations starting with the external edge leaving $i$ and ending with the external edge going into $j$.
-We denote a path in the special perfect orientation going from $i$ to $j$ by $\gamma:i\rightarrow j$.
-Note that since the special perfect orientation has no oriented cycles and there are only finitely many edges in a minimal bipartite graph, there are only finitely many paths from any given source to any given sink.